 Our School Emphases:

 Joining the Global Prayer Movement – We believe our students are called to a deep walk with the Lord, focusing on prayer and hearing Him.
-As the Lord establishes a prayer movement around the world, we want to fully partner with expressions of prayer in Kansas city, like the International House of Prayer (IHOP-KC), Youth With A Mission (YWAM), The Boiler Room, Team Xtreme, Eagle’s Gate and others.
+As the Lord establishes a prayer movement around the world, we want to fully partner with expressions of prayer in Kansas city, like the International House of Prayer (IHOP-KC), Youth With A Mission (YWAM), Navah KC, Team Xtreme, prayer events at your home church, Friday Prayer Times at TDA, Citywide Prayer Movement of KC and others.
+This time is in addition to church attendance.
 As part of this emphasis, our students participate in corporate prayer rooms in the city throughout the week as well as pray at school.
 We start our days with morning assemblies where our students lead in corporate worship, prayer and adoration.
 We break mid-day for intercession prayer on current events or issues in the world and then end our days with prayers of thanksgiving.
 We have seen over the years how much these times have impacted the students’ hearts.